08Mohan/android-frontend-scanner/README.md

 # android-frontend-scanner
 Use the scanner contained in our SDK to show beacons in a ListView or as a Beacon Ranger.

+IF you want to use the scanner in your own application, build the aar and integrate it as a module in your project as described [here](http://tools.android.com/tech-docs/new-build-system/tips#TOC-Handling-transitive-dependencies-for-local-artifacts-jars-and-aar-)

 #How to use:

 ##customizations of the SensorScanner